ColasNahaboo/colas-bash-lib/README.md

 This is the repository of the miscellaneous small bits of code and info I use in my bash scripts.
 My personal bash developer toolkit.

+## Scripts (in bin/)

+Standalone small bash scripts that do not deserve a separate repository (such as [cgibashopts](https://github.com/ColasNahaboo/cgibashopts), [rsync-incr](https://github.com/ColasNahaboo/rsync-incr), [tewiba](https://github.com/ColasNahaboo/tewiba), [irclogger](https://github.com/ColasNahaboo/irclogger), ...) can be found in `bin/`:
+- [firefox-sessions-backups](bin/firefox-sessions-backups) Maintains backups of the Firefox previous sessions file.
+- [function-names-allowed-chars](bin/function-names-allowed-chars) Lists the allowed chars in bash function names.

 ## Library (in src/)

-My collection of various **bash functions** I reuse often in my bash scripts. they expect a modern bash version, I guess version 5 at least, although most should work with bash 4.3+.
+My collection of various small **bash functions** I reuse often in my bash scripts. they expect a modern bash version, I guess version 5 at least, although most should work with bash 4.3+.
 Fell free to copy and use in any of your projects or compilation of bash tools.

+Bigger copy-pastable functions have their own repository, such as [bashoptions](https://github.com/ColasNahaboo/bashoptions).

 I have tried to make them the **fastest** possible, by avoiding forking sub-shells or external commands, and benchmarking extensively to compare the possible way of coding them.
 Of course, I will gladly accept suggestions or code to make them faster.
 But it means that error checking is often terse and minimal, and readability of the code was not a priority.